Layton Mystery Tanteisha: Katori no Nazotoki File: Production

 The series was first officially revealed in December 2017, following a previous report that a Professor Layton anime was in production.
 The 50-episode series is produced by Liden Films and directed by Susumu Mitsunaka, animation director of the original game, with creative direction and series composition by series creator Akihiro Hino, music by series stalwart Tomohito Nishiura, and character design by Yoko Takada, based in part on Takuzō Nagano's original designs.
+CJ ENM, a South Korean entertainment company, co-funded into the production and later acquired the distribution rights for Tooniverse.

 The series began airing in Japan on April 8, 2018, as part of Fuji TV's Adventure Sunday programming block.
 Bomanbridge Media have distribution rights to the series in other Asian territories.
 It features adaptations of the twelve cases from the original game with new story elements, alongside a large number of original standalone mysteries and an all-new story arc featuring originating series protagonists Professor Hershel Layton and Luke Triton.
 Many episodes pay homage to a diverse array of popular media properties, making pastiche of Panty & Stocking with Garterbelt, Bewitched, Bayside Shakedown, and Iron Chef, and reference to a range of others, including Mission: Impossible, Friday the 13th, and Marvel Comics' Spider-Man.

 The first half of the series featured opening theme "Change!" (チェンジっ！, Chenji!) by Kana Adachi, who also portrays a recurring character, and ending theme "Daijoubu" (大丈夫) by Kana Hanazawa, who occasionally hums the tune in-character as Katrielle.
 From the twenty-sixth episode onwards, the opening and ending themes were replaced with "blooming" (ブルーミング, burūmingu) by Rei Yasuda and "Ashita mo, Sekai wa Mawarukara" (明日も、世界は回るから。) by the then-J☆Dee'Z, respectively.

 In conjunction with the series, Takara Tomy released a line of "puzzle-solving charm" accessories, usable in the mobile and Switch versions of the original game via near-field communication.
 As part of their promotion, different charms were featured in Katrielle's outfit both across stories and in an alternating set of variants of the original opening animation.
 A competition was also held, the goal of which was to design an outfit for Katrielle which would then appear on-screen.